-We love all the ways you can adventure in Dublin.
+We love all fun things there are to do in Dublin, Ohio!
 Outdoor art, beautiful architecture, parks galore, riverboxes, fairy doors, and more!
 Here’s a guide to make your trip easy.

 Downtown Dublin is brick lined and I love the historical feel and charm.
 Easily walkable and pleasing to the eye.
 There are plenty of restaurants to choose from and cute shops to find the perfect gifts.
 We enjoy attending the Irish Parade that is held around St. Patrick’s Day and the Independence Day Parade in July.